What does that flip-flop in your stomach tell you?

 I have a solution for you.

-You need better systems.
-And one way to do that is reading the book, The Twelve Week Year.* It’s incredible.
+You have to read this book, The Twelve Week Year.* It’s incredible.
 It’s one of those books that I would put on my must read to succeed list.
 I’ll give you a brief rundown, but I highly urge you to read this or listen to the audiobook.
 And then read it annually, maybe on that flight home after Christmas during the holiday downtime.
 It’s on my annual book rotation for sure.

-*Disclosure: If you purchase the book using the links provided, I may get a nominal commission.
-It does not impact the pricing on your end.
+*Disclosure: If you purchase the book using the links provided, I might get a nominal commission.
 You don’t have to use the link, and I truly hope you find this useful and read the book any way you can.
 But if you like this content, I’d sure appreciate you using it! 🙂

 Here’s the gist: